wso2-attic/pivotal-cf-is/pattern-1/bosh-release/bosh-lite.md

 In order to create the BOSH release for deployment pattern 1 using BOSH Lite, you must follow the standard steps for creating a release with BOSH.

-1. Move to `.deployment` directory of the deployment pattern 1 BOSH release.
+1. Move to root directory of the deployment pattern 1 BOSH release.

     ```
-    cd <pivotal-cf-is>/pattern-1/bosh-release/.deployment
+    cd <pivotal-cf-is>/pattern-1/bosh-release/
     ```

 2. Create the local BOSH environment and login to it.